jacopomaroli/pipefx/README.md

 Configuration reload works only for the fx chain.

 ## Thanks
-This code was an adapted and inspired from https://github.com/voice-engine/ec It was made to improve the user experience with https://rhasspy.readthedocs.io/en/latest/ and https://wiki.seeedstudio.com/ReSpeaker_6-Mic_Circular_Array_kit_for_Raspberry_Pi/
+This code was an adapted and inspired from https://github.com/voice-engine/ec and https://github.com/cycfi/Q It was made to improve the user experience with https://rhasspy.readthedocs.io/en/latest/ and https://wiki.seeedstudio.com/ReSpeaker_6-Mic_Circular_Array_kit_for_Raspberry_Pi/

 ## Donations